Judd Ehrlich: Career

 Ehrlich's films Keepers of the Game and We Could Be King were produced in partnership with Tribeca Digital Studios (TDS) and the Dick's Sporting Goods (DSG) Foundation, forging a new model for documentary production.
 As the centerpiece of DSG's Sports Matter campaign, the films helped raise over five million dollars and save several hundred youth sports programs across the United States.
 The films premiered at the Tribeca Film Festival and were later broadcast on ABC and ESPN.
 Among those attending the premieres were Michael B. Jordan, Victor Cruz, Serena Williams, Missy Franklin, Paul Rabil, Tom Brady and Robert De Niro.
 During production, Ehrlich lived for six months on the Akwesasne Mohawk Territory and in Northwest Philadelphia.
 We Could Be King was selected as part of the American Film Showcase, funded by the United States Department of State, which screens films worldwide to foster U.S. diplomatic relations.
 Ehrlich also produced two five-part TV mini-series with TDS and DSG, which broadcast nightly on SportsCenter.

 Ehrlich is represented for branded content by Saville, joining a roster of directors that includes Michael Apted, Wim Wenders, Barry Levinson, Oliver Stone and Werner Herzog.
 He has directed for Bose (with Russell Wilson, Chuck Pagano and J.J.
 Watt), Tough Mudder, Major League Soccer, Van Cleef & Arpels, Barilla, U.S. Cellular and the Serena Williams Fund.

 Ehrlich is president of Flatbush Pictures, which produces independent films, documentaries, branded content and mini-series.
 He founded the company with the late cinematographer Ryo Murakami who filmed inside the Firestone Rubber Plantation in Liberia.
 His footage posthumously became the documentary Notes from Liberia and the inspiration for the narrative film Out of My Hand, also filmed by Murakami.
 Footage from the documentary was licensed for use in the Emmy Award-winning 2014 Frontline and ProPublica documentary Firestone and the Warlord.
 The company is named for Flatbush, Brooklyn, where Ehrlich resides.
 His great-grandfather, Julius Nelson, emigrated from Russia and settled in Flatbush.
 Nelson built the eponymously named Nelson Tower, designed by H. Craig Severance.
 Three years after opening, the building sold in foreclosure proceedings due to the impact of the Great Depression.
 Ehrlich's grandparents and mother were born and raised in Flatbush.
 The logo of Flatbush Pictures is an homage to the Vitagraph Studios smokestack.

+Accolades

+In 2016, The New York Times said "Ehrlich, an Emmy-winning documentarian, clearly knows his craft."